oac4/c4a-conclave/README.md

 # c4a-conclave

-The website for the Area Leadership Training Conference (ALTC) in Central Region Area 4, Order of the Arrow, Boy Scouts of America.
+The website for Conclaves in Section A, Central Region Area 4, Order of the Arrow, Boy Scouts of America.

 Visit us at [http://conclave.oa-c4a.org/](http://conclave.oa-c4a.org/)